mhe747/dawnboard/gnuradio/README.md

 These are the bitbake recipe and FPGA VHDL files previously based on H. Villeneuve and Ph.
 Balister design of FPGA software radio logic using GNU Radio software.
-I have adapted to BeagleSDR board.
+I have adapted to BeagleSDR board / Beagleboard X15

 That's the way :